Many people want to start a clothing line or clothing brand. After all, how difficult could it be?

 - Prepare your design resources (fabric swatches, sewn samples, and tech pack or renderings).

 When you reach out to a manufacturer for the first time they will have questions for you – questions that you should be equipped to answer.
-If you take the time to establish your budget, understand the production timeline and know your designs inside and out then you’ll be ready for them.
+If you take the time to establish your budget, understand the production timeline, understand the manufacturing process, and know your designs inside and out then you’ll be ready for them.

 When you do finally start meeting with potential manufacturers put your most professional foot forward.
 Jennifer Philbrook co-founder at Stitch Method suggests: